mohanpermude/news-aggregator/README.md

 News-Aggregator is a Laravel-based application designed to fetch news from various sources and filter them based on user preferences.
 Utilizing a RESTful API, it allows users to receive news updates tailored to their interests.

-I assumed this project would be a large scale project, so I try to implement robust and engineering structure.

 - Database: mySql
 - PHP : 8.0
 - Laravel : 9.19